subquery/documentation/docs/subquery_network/indexers.md

 ### Staking requirements

-Indexers are expected to stake and maintain at least 50,000 SQT tokens.
+Indexers are expected to stake and maintain a minimum amount of tokens that is soon to be announced.
 This is to ensure that Indexers have some skin in the game and are committed to supporting the network.

 Should an Indexer experience a slashable event and their staking balance fall below the minimum required, they will have to top up their balance in order to continue indexing.